kernelkit/infix/src/statd/doc/yangerd-design.md

 1. **NLMonitor**: `LinkList()`, `AddrList()`, and `NeighList()` have each returned and populated the tree.
 2. **ZAPI watcher**: The initial RIB dump from zebra is complete (all `REDISTRIBUTE_ROUTE_ADD` messages for the initial dump have been received and processed).
 3. **BridgeBatch**: Initial `vlan show`, `fdb show`, and `mdb show` queries have completed.
+4. **FSWatcher**: `InitialRead()` has completed — all watched procfs files (forwarding flags) have been read and their values stored in the tree.
+This completes sub-millisecond but is included in the WaitGroup for correctness, ensuring forwarding state is never absent from the tree when the daemon begins serving queries.

 Each component signals completion via a shared `sync.WaitGroup`.
 The `main()` goroutine calls `wg.Wait()` with a timeout of `YANGERD_STARTUP_TIMEOUT` (default `5s`).
 If the timeout expires before all components signal, the daemon logs a warning identifying which components have not yet completed and sets `ready = true` anyway — serving partial data is preferable to blocking statd indefinitely.